Contact: David K. Clarke – ©

 Why do people believe in God?
 Because there is a great chain of people that started millennia ago who passed the delusion on from one generation to the next.
 Religion is a monument to human gullibility.

 On and off all my adult life I have read Bertrand Russell's History of Western Philosophy; I highly recommend it to any thinking person.
-In reading it recently I have been reminded that most, or even all, of the great philosophers up to at least John Locke (1632-1704) accepted that there had to be a god; apparently without seriously questioning the idea.
+In reading it recently I have been reminded that most, or even all, of the great philosophers up to at least John Locke (1632-1704) seemed to accept that there had to be a god; apparently without seriously questioning the idea.
 There is very little else that they accepted with apparently so little questioning.
-Why did they accept the god delusion?

 How could we to try to find out if any of them did realise that there was no god?
 Would they perhaps avoid the subject of a god or gods in their writing all together?
 Or were even philosophers so indoctrinated that they took the existence of a god for granted?
 I find this hard to believe.